 For a lot of people, remote work is the dream: It’s the end of stress-filled morning commutes, meaningless water cooler chatter and the tyranny of a 9-to-5 schedule.
 But in the wake of the World Health Organization declaring coronavirus (COVID-19) a pandemic, remote work is increasingly being mandated as a means of trying to prevent further transmission.
-Apple, Google and Amazon are among the largest global companies to have asked their employees to work remotely as a precaution against COVID-19, and the list is continuing to grow as companies are being advised to follow suit.
+Apple, Google and Amazon were among the largest global companies to first ask their employees to work remotely as a precaution against COVID-19, and the list continued to grow as companies are being advised to follow suit.

-As a distributed company, we know that the transition from office life to remote isn’t always easy—many of our employees made this transition after joining the team.
+As a distributed company, we know that moving from office life to remote isn’t always easy—many of our employees made this transition after joining the team.
 But over the years we’ve learned a lot about doing remote work right at Superside.

 So we gathered advice from our own company—and a handful of others—around leading a remote team and keeping everyone motivated when they’re not all together in the same office.

 If you’re lucky enough to have remote work as an option for you and your teams, we hope this post can provide you with some tips, ideas and assurances to help keep everyone—from team leaders to team members who are just working remote for the first time—positive and productive.

 To start, let’s talk about leadership in a remote role.

 If ever there was time for leaders to step up and provide clear direction, unity and empathy to their teams, that time is now.
 And there’s a deep vein of leadership wisdom to be mined out there—from how to be a better coach, mentor and advocate in difficult times, to the tools that will best help your teams succeed in a distributed environment, to tips that leaders can provide their teams to maintain a sense of normalcy in their lives.
 Let’s explore some of those ideas now.